Tom Ince: Reading

 On 21 June 2022, Ince signed a three-year contract with Reading, which his father Paul had become manager of in the close season.
 On 25 February 2023, Ince scored a brace against his former club Blackpool in a 3–1 home win.

 Watford

 On 27 June 2023, after their relegation to League One, Reading confirmed Ince's departure to Watford for an undisclosed fee thought to be £50,000.

 On 13 August 2024, Ince provided a hat-trick and an assist in a 5–0 win against MK Dons in the EFL Cup.
+Despite being picked only intermittently during much of his spell at Watford, with many of his appearances being as a late substitute, Ince became a regular starter after Javi Gracia's appointment as Head Coach in October 2025, scoring his second hat-trick for the club on 1 January 2026.

+On 22 May 2026, the club said it was releasing the player.

+Tranmere Rovers

+On 27 July 2026, Ince joined League Two club Tranmere Rovers on a two-year deal.
+Ahead of the 2026–27 season, he was named vice-captain by manager Darrell Clarke.